Must-Know Trends Shaping

 Automatic Content Recognition

 Research shows that about three quarters of TV audiences simultaneously engage with content on a second screen, such as a smart phone or tablet.
-To get the most out of TV in 2020, advertisers must focus on extending messaging to capture audience attention on multiple channels simultaneously.
+To get the most out of TV in this evolving landscape, advertisers must focus on extending messaging to capture audience attention on multiple channels simultaneously.

 Advanced targeting technologies enable advertisers to reach audiences on a second screen while they are watching TV ads.
 For example, if a smart TV and a smartphone are linked on the same network, such as wifi, an advanced targeting strategy like Household Extension can be leveraged to serve ads on both devices simultaneously.
 But what happens when you have multiple mobile devices and multiple smart TVs on the same network?
 A partnership with a cross-device identity resolution data provider can help target individuals on the same network.